Raymark Industries, Inc. Superfund Site

 The Stratford Health Department (SHD) has played a central role in the Raymark investigation and cleanup since the beginning, and remains actively involved to this day.
 A repository of documents on the Raymark site is maintained at the SHD to provide timely information to the Stratford public as well as a historical perspective on the process.

-To learn about the history of Raymark, read about past health studies, review minutes from citizen advisory groups, or familiarize yourself with the different aspects of the project, click on one of the many links above.
+To learn about the history of Raymark, read about past health studies, learn about community involvement, or familiarize yourself with the different aspects of the project, click on one of the many links above.
 If you have any questions about Raymark, please call Alivia Coleman at (203) 385-4090.